Herbie Seneviratne

-Richard Herbert Seneviratne (born 5 July 1925 – died 2 March 1998 as හර්බි සෙනෙවිරත්න), popularly as Herby Seneviratne, was an actor and filmmaker in Sri Lankan cinema.
+Richard Herbert Seneviratne (born 5 July 1925 – died 2 March 1998 as හර්බි සෙනෙවිරත්න), popularly known as Herby Seneviratne, was an actor and filmmaker in Sri Lankan cinema.

 Personal life

 Herbert was born on 5 July 1925 in Lihinigiri Palace, Kurunegala, Sri Lanka.
 His mother was from Subasinghe family of Sandalankawa.
 He was educated at St. Anne's College, Kurunegala and later from Maris Stella College, Negombo.
 His elder brother Shanthi Kumar is also a renowned filmmaker and actor in early Sinhala cinema.
 Shanthi died on 22 February 1967 at the age of 50.

 In 1954, Herbie married his cousin June and had five children.

 He died on 2 March 1998 in Kurunegala at the age of 72.

 Career

-In early 1940s, Herbie went India and resided in Calcutta.
+In the early 1940s, Herbie went to India and resided in Calcutta.
 During this period, he studied Buddhism and philosophy Neluwe Sri Gunananda Thero at Jaya Sri Maha Bodhi temple.
 He joined the "Institute of Drama" in Calcutta and studied stage drama.
 He also had a 1 and 1/2 years of study at the Shantiniketan of the Rabindranath Tagore.
 Meanwhile, Herbie was introduced to Shirker by Sam Perera which allowed Herbie to go to New Theaters in Calcutta.
 In 1944, he met Indian cinematographer and filmmaker Bimal Roy.
-During this period, Bimal prepares to make the film Anjangarh.
+During this period, Bimal prepared to make the film Anjangarh.
 Herbie told Bimal that he loves acting.
 After seeing his passion for acting, Bimal gave a role to Herbie in his film Anjangarh.
 As he was fluent in Hindi language, Herbie played the role of a village leader along with Bollywood artists Sunanda Banerjee and Tulsi Chakraborty.

 While he was starring in the film, he received a telegram from his brother Shanthi Kumar asking him to come to the Victoria Hotel in Madras and meet soon.
 Shanthi Kumar informed Herbie about his upcoming film Asokamala where he has reserved a sub-main role for Herbie.
 The two arrived in Sri Lanka and left for India on 9 October 1946, via Talai Mannar with a crew about forty others.
 Then Shanthi Kumar made the first Sinhala talkie film with the help of M. Somsundaram, who was the head of Jupiter Pictures as well as Central Studios in Madras.